HoverBaum/blog/source/_drafts/Log-to-Elasticsearch-using-curl.md

 ### Mappings

-We breifly touched on Mappings before when we noted that Elasticsearch expects timestamps (or date in general) to be in milliseconds since Epoch.
+We briefly touched on Mappings before when we noted that Elasticsearch expects timestamps (or date in general) to be in milliseconds since Epoch.
 Through Mappings we can add fields to an Index.
 With this we can controle the *type* that a field will get.
 While all fields default to "text" it is especially important for our timestamp that we set the field to be of type "date" before adding the first document to our Index.
 By doing so we ensure that we can later properly filter on our timestamp in Kibana.

 Sadly this means we now need to delete our Index again (and any Kibana indexes we might have created to explore our documents before the Elasticsearch Indexes).